 The parish also provided medical care and medicines for the needy poor.
 A local apothecary or surgeon provided treatment and dispensed medicines when called on to do so by the overseer of the poor.
 Occasional ad hoc payments were made for specific items and small sums given to the itinerant poor.
 At least one parishioner was supported in Bethlem Hospital, an institution for the ‘insane’ poor in the City of London.
 A number of illegitimate children and babies were maintained by East Hoathly parish.
-These infants were boarded out locally (often with members of the child’s extended family) and subsequently apprenticed.
+These infants were boarded out locally (often with members of the child’s extended family) and subsequently placed in some form of apprenticeship.
 In addition, the parish ensured that repairs were made to cottages and other dwellings that housed their impoverished men and women.
 At least one cottage, at Scallow Bridge on the outskirts of the village, was used to house the poor.
 This ‘poorhouse’ was owned by the parish and accommodated two families, in 1834 William Hutson occupied the lower dwelling and William West the upper.
 Both paid an annual rent of one shilling.
 Labouring work was given to the able poor particularly when these cottages or the church required maintenance.

 In the year ending Easter 1776 East Hoathly raised £199 through the Poor rate.
 By Easter 1803 this had more than doubled to just over £418.
 Of this, £358 was spent on relieving the poor and a further £13 on the removal of paupers, overseers’ expenses and legal costs.
 In 1803 the parish was permanently caring for 22 adults, 3 children under 5 and a further 13 children between the ages of 5 and 14.
 In years of extreme stress, particularly when the harvests failed, many more agricultural workers were thrown ‘on the parish’.
 In 1801, after two consecutive years of crop failure, men from East Hoathly joined those from the neighbouring parishes of Chiddingly, Framfield and Buxted in order to march to Lewes.
 This hungry crowd of nearly 300 demanded that the Sussex Bench order some form of poor relief for themselves and families.
 It is difficult to say if a parochial ‘wage subsidy’ was adopted in East Hoathly but, in common with many other Sussex parishes, it seems likely.